jeffey97/sql/02_activities/assignments/design_a_logical_model.md

 1.Adventure works architecture is much more complex and uses specialized entities than the small book store logical model.

 2.Adventure works uses a higher level of normalization and has more detailed information than the book store model.
-This architecture is modular and in turn allows for more specific queries.
+Adventure works model is modular and in turn allows for more specific queries.

 # Criteria